 The blackout tent is perfect for sleeping in and allows you to have enough privacy space; it also keeps out most temp changes with the blackout fabric.

-The skylight offers an adequate vision for the camping tent while the rainfly provides protection against the rain.
+The skylight offers an adequate vision for the camping tent while the rainfly protects against the rain.
 Storage bags of the instant pop-up tent can store keys, phones, etc.

 - Internal Storage